BEIS finally publishes report on shelved Land Registry sell-off

 Respondents were split on the usefulness of HM Land Registry offering additional open-data products as a result of the privatisation – something suggested as a possible benefit of privatisation.
 The Land Registry has subsequently committed to publishing a wider variety of data in “high quality and accessible formats” anyway.

-BEIS concluded that the government’s decision not to privatise the Land Registry had not stopped its drive for the service to become a more digital data-driven registration business.
+BEIS concluded that the government’s decision not to privatise the Land Registry, whihc was confirmed in September 2016, had not stopped its drive for the service to become a more digital data-driven registration business.

 “Digitisation and increased transparency is enabling HM Land Registry to provide a quicker, more efficient service to customers, and maximise its value to the economy,” it said.